MetasharpNet/OPBR-Database/README.md

 # OPBR-Database

 Message: help is needed to make the spanish translation and finish the english one.
-Contact me (Exca) on discord!
+Contact me (Metasharp) on discord!

 ReadOnly version without icons/macros : https://docs.google.com/spreadsheets/d/1aT9IjGkP7kcgc-wV5o4WjxCEbuAcbZwpCGHc0YeHsOc/edit?usp=sharing